exercism/javascript/README.md

 [![configlet](https://github.com/exercism/javascript/workflows/configlet/badge.svg)](https://github.com/exercism/javascript/actions?query=workflow%3Aconfiglet) [![javascript / main](https://github.com/exercism/javascript/workflows/javascript%20/%20main/badge.svg)](https://github.com/exercism/javascript/actions?query=workflow%3A%22javascript+%2F+main%22)

+⚠️ We 💙 our community but **this repository does not accept community contributions at this time**.
+There are no active maintainers to review PRs.
+Please read this [community blog post][freeing-maintainers] for details. ⚠️

 **Exercism exercises in JavaScript**

 This is the JavaScript track, one of the many tracks on [Exercism][web-exercism].